As Katie Couric knows, words like "pert" (and perky) are not used to describe men. They are used to diminish the authority of accomplished women.

 The world is aflame and we have been pondering the knocked-up daughter of a pert and uncannily confident Alaskan mediocrity who was elevated to a national ticket for the purpose of changing the conversation.

-That aside, this column has some pretty interesting points:
+this column has some pretty interesting points:

 But the truth is that Sarah Palin is a woman of integrity.
 I do not say this sardonically.
 I find nothing phony in her, nothing cynical.
 She lacks the detachment from one's own purposes that phoniness and cynicism (and genuine thought) require.
 She is too immediately what she is.
 Palin is the sort of supporter of the war in Iraq whose son is shipping off to the war in Iraq.
 This I must respect.
 She is not a Palm conservative, pausing over the creamed spinach to raise another glass to the America in which she chooses not to dwell.
 Whatever the Christian conservative way of life is, Palin is living it.